 A. Petitions for membership in the Graduate Faculty shall be submitted to the Vice Chancellor of Research and Dean of Graduate Studies by the Chairs of the Departments concerned no later than the first day of October during the Fall Semester and the first day of March during the Spring Semester.
 The petition shall be accompanied by evidence that the department chair feels necessary to substantiate the qualifications of the individual being considered for membership.

 B. The Membership Committee of the Graduate Faculty shall consider the petitions and submit the names of the candidates who meet the qualifications to the Chair of the Graduate Faculty along with the recommendation that they be elected to membership.
 The Chair of the Graduate Faculty will then forward the recommendations of the Membership Committee to all members of the Graduate Faculty.

 C. The petitions and accompanying evidence of the candidates who are recommended for membership by the Membership Committee shall be made available to the members of the graduate faculty at least three days prior to the date of the membership election.

 D. Graduate Faculty members shall be reviewed six years after the initial appointment and every five years thereafter by the Membership Committee in order to ascertain whether the member is continuing to be active in graduate work.
-The name of a member who, in the opinion of the membership committee, has ceased to meet the requirements as described in Section III.C.3a-c shall be submitted to the Graduate Faculty President with the recommendation that their membership not be renewed provided the member in question does not withdraw their application before the membership election ballot is distributed.
+The name of a member who, in the opinion of the membership committee, has ceased to meet the requirements as described in Section III.C.3a-c shall be submitted to the President of Graduate Faculty with the recommendation that their membership not be renewed provided the member in question does not withdraw their application before the membership election ballot is distributed.